 August 8, 2016.
 I’m guessing that if most of you were asked to rank your top-ten ideal European destinations, Budapest probably wouldn’t be in the lineup.
 Maybe it’s the lingering impressions of Iron Curtain countries as dismal.
 Or maybe it’s Hollywood portrayals of Hungarians as blood-sucking vampires, devious gypsies and petty criminals, or brainless beauties.
 (I’m thinking here of Bela Lugosi as Count Dracula; Peter Lorre in Casablanca and most every other movie he was in; and Eva and Zsa Zsa Gabor from T.V. classics like Green Acres and Gilligan’s Island.)
 But whatever the reason, Budapest has had a bit of an undeserved bad rep, at least in the U.S. Continue reading Budapest Bound

 March 23, 2016.
 If you’ve read my previous posts, you know what’s coming.
-Given my obsession with all things “oriental,” I could barely wait to see what Istanbul’s Grand Bazaar had to offer.
+Given my obsession with all things “oriental,” to use an old-school design term, I could barely wait to see what Istanbul’s Grand Bazaar had to offer.
 It’s billed as the world’s oldest shopping mall (it goes back to Byzantine times), and supposedly contains more than 4,000 vendors.
 We’d devoted only a half-day to perusing the place.
 What the heck were we thinking?
 In the end, I think we came back here three times.
 Continue reading Turkey: The Grand Bazaar

 February 15, 2016.
 On the fourth and last day of our Valentine’s trip, we decided to go biking like Belgians.
 Let me preface this with the fact that I’m a horrible cyclist.
 I stopped riding a bike at age ten and never really learned how to use handbrakes or gears.
 That’s why, when we’re at home, we ride a 1971 Schwinn Twinn tandem that Matthew purchased in a garage sale.
 He gets to man the helm while I provide the rear horsepower.
 Our first date was on that bike 26 years ago, so the arrangement seems to be working.
 Continue reading Belgium: Biking to Damme